-A variation of this surgery, implant arthroplasty, uses an implant made of a man-made material such as silicone to replace the removed bone segment.
+A variation of this surgery is called implant arthroplasty.
+It uses an implant made of a material such as silicone to replace the removed bone segment.

-Most people typically have this surgery as an outpatient, so you probably will not have to spend a night away from home.
-But other things, such as your overall health, may make a hospital stay necessary.
+Most people have this surgery as an outpatient, so you probably won't have to spend a night away from home.
+But other things, such as your overall health, may require a hospital stay.

 What To Expect

-The wire or tape used to hold the toe in the correct position usually remains in place for 3 to 6 weeks.
+The wire or tape that holds the toe in the correct position usually stays in place for 3 to 6 weeks.
 Your toes may be taped together for 4 more weeks while they adjust to their new positions.
-You may be able to walk on the affected foot right after surgery, possibly with a special shoe.
+You may be able to walk on the affected foot right after surgery, but you might need a special shoe.
 How soon you can start wearing your own shoes depends on how quickly you recover.
 You may need a follow-up X-ray.

 Why It Is Done

 If you have severe pain in a toe that interferes with your daily activities, and if nonsurgical treatments such as roomier footwear, exercises, and pain medicine have not helped, you and your doctor may choose to try a phalangeal head resection.

 The success of surgery for hammer, claw, and mallet toes has not been widely studied.
 The specific results and risks vary.
 They depend on the type of surgery, your surgeon's experience, and how severe your deformity is.
 After surgery, most people have toes that lie flat but don't have normal flexibility.footnote 1

 - Infection, bleeding, and pain, which can occur after any surgery.